ElektraInitiative/PermaplanT/doc/backend/06performance_benchmarks.md

 debug = true
 ```

-The `setup.sh` scripts contain `PERF=/usr/lib/linux-tools/5.4.0-153-generic/perf` to set the location of perf.
+The `benchmarks/backend/*/setup.sh` scripts contain `PERF=/usr/lib/linux-tools/5.4.0-153-generic/perf` to set the location of perf.
+Depending on your distribution it might or might not be needed to change this.
+On Debian no change is needed.
-Modify the path to point to your `perf` installation.
+Otherwise modify the path to point to your `perf` installation.

 ## Scripts